Attorney on TikToker's accusations: 'She made it up'

 Following their arguments, the hearing went into recess after Patricco said he would try to issue an order quickly.

-Scofield's attorney Wendy Olson argued that Guillard has failed to present any plausible facts in her complaint.
+Scofield's attorney, Wendy Olson, argued Guillard has failed to present any plausible facts in her complaint.
 Olson pointed to Guillard's own claims that her accusations against Scofield were based on spiritual research, intuition and psychic abilities.

 "In other words, she made it up," Olson said.